satish-varma/studio/README.md

 # StallSync - Stock & Sales Management

-StallSync is a comprehensive stock and sales management application designed for businesses operating multiple sites and stalls (e.g., retail counters, market stands, storage areas).
-It empowers users to efficiently track inventory, record sales transactions, manage staff roles and assignments, and gain valuable insights into their business operations through detailed reporting.
+StallSync is a comprehensive business management application designed for organizations operating multiple sites and stalls.
+It empowers users to efficiently track inventory, record sales, manage staff attendance and payroll, and gain valuable insights into their business operations through detailed reporting.

 The application features role-based access control (Admin, Manager, Staff) to ensure appropriate data access and functionality for different user types.
 It also leverages AI for features like product description generation and sales trend summarization.